Cary Granat: Career

 From 2010 to 2014, Granat was a partner at Reel FX/Granat Ent.
 The production and development company, Granat Entertainment, merged with animation studio Reel FX in order to create a new live-action/animation studio.
 The company forged partnerships with Andrew Adamson, Guillermo Del Toro, James Cameron, Cirque du Soleil, Fox Film, Steve Aoki and others while producing Free Birds, The Book of Life, World Away, and The Hive.

 In 2012, Granat co-founded and launched Immersive Artistry, an entertainment business.
 The company is a participatory experience considered the newest evolution in media placing you inside the movie, rather than watching it.
 The company will be launching its first locations in Las Vegas, China, and throughout the world in 2019.
 Granat serves as the company CEO.

 In 2014, Granat founded EMH Consulting Group, Inc., a Consultancy and Film Operations group that represent Foreign Governments in their effort to build and/or rebuild their film and television operations.

+Effective September 28, 2026, Granat has been appointed as the Dean of the Moody College of Communication at the University of Texas at Austin, where he succeeds Interim Dean Anita Vangelisti.
+Granat's previous academic experience includes time as an instructor at Bar-Ilan University and as a board member of the Film and Media Studies Program at Tufts University.